-Eva had a rather unsuccessful prime-time show Primadonna in the 1990's.
+Eva had a rather unsuccessful prime-time TV show called Primadonna in the 1990's.

 In 2003 she star'ed, age 44, as a fading lesbian singer in the mediocre Cattive Inclinazioni (Bad Inclination).
 Once again she had the lead female role - being credited as Eva Robin's.
-Her many scantily clad or lesbian scenes were apparently carefully filmed to avoid confusing those in the audience who assumed that she was a woman, whilst also titillating those "in the know".
+Her many scantily clad or apparently ledsbian scenes were carefully filmed to avoid confusing those in the audience who assumed that she was a woman, whilst also titillating those "in the know".

 Italian TV show Il

 Bello Delle Donne (The Beautiful Women).
-Eva played 'Pola',
+She plays 'Pola'

 declaring his love for Pola.